kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 * "Close blinds."
 * "Set temp to 75."

-## Troubleshooting

-### Project Santa Cruz is not available in the Azure portal

-1. Verify the Azure portal link.
-For the Project Santa Cruz private preview you must use the preview version of the Azure portal at  https://preview.portal.azure.com.
-2. Make sure that the onboarding process for your organization is completed.
-   * Contact your lead PM to find the latest status.
-   * Request onboarding to the Project Santa Cruz developer experience in Azure portal.

-### Voice assistant application cannot be created - resource deployment fails

-1. Verify that the following resource providers are registered in the subscription:
-   * Cognitive Services
-   * Storage
-   * Web
-2. Register resource providers if they are not registered.

-#### How to register resource providers

-1. Select **Subscriptions** from the left navigation menu
-2. Find the subscription that use for private preview and click on it to open detailed info
-3. Select **Resource Providers** in the left navigation menu
-4. Find each of the resource providers below and **Register** if they are not registered
-   * Cognitive Services
-   * Storage
-   * Web

-### Voice Assistant was created but does not respond to commands

-Check led lights on the Ear SOM.
-   * 3 bright blue lights indicate that voice assistant is ready and waiting for the keyword
-   * no lights when devkit is powered indicate that devkit completed initialization and needs to be configured
-   * any combination of green lights indicates that Ear SOM did not complete initialization

-### Voice Assistant does not respond to a custom keyword created in Speech Studio

-This might happen if the speech module is out of date.
-Follow these steps to update the speech module to the latest version.

-1. Click on **Devices** in the left navigation menu.
-2. Find your device in the list and click on it - the device window will open.
-3. Open **Speech** tab.
-4. Check module version.
-5. You will see the **Update** button if an update is available.
-6. Click on the **Update** button. usually it takes around 2-3 minutes to deply an updated version.

 ## Clean up resources

 Follow these steps to clean up resources you deployed in this quickstart: